Shaheer-Zeb/tictactoe-with-ai-java/README.md

-# TicTacToe in Java with Advanced AI (Using Mimimax Algorithm)
+# TicTacToe in Java with Advanced AI (Using Minimax Algorithm)

 Let me tell you our front, you're never going to win against this AI.